harness/developer-hub/docs/continuous-delivery/cd-dashboards/dora-metrics-dashboard.md

 ---
 title: DORA metrics dashboard
-description: DevOps Research and Assessment (DORA) metrics is a standard measure of DevOps performance.
-Set baseline for team performance and measure improvements by tracking these metrics.
+description: Set baseline for team performance and measure improvements by tracking DORA metrics.
 sidebar_position: 2
 ---

 DevOps Research and Assessment (DORA) metrics is a standard measure of DevOps performance.
-You can set baseline for team performance and measure improvements by tracking these metrics.
-By understanding these metrics, you’re empowered to iterate and make improvements for your business.
+By understanding these metrics, you can make informed decisions and implement improvements that can help your business grow.

 ## Use tags to revert a failed pipeline execution